 Software Interface Copy

-Software and applications sometimes need instructional copy to include in their help, tutorial and similar sections.
+Software and applications sometimes need an instructional copy to include in their help, tutorial, and similar sections.

 Secondary SEO Microcopy

 SEO snippets of copy, like the description of pages, their title, and other snippets, like for instance rich media copy, need to be filled for each page and post of a website to be SEO-optimized.
-Which is to say that you must have a grand SEO scheme, covering the whole of the website, and on top of that you must have a page SEO plan.
+This is to say that you must have a grand SEO scheme, covering the whole of the website, and on top of that, you must have a page SEO plan.

 The individual on-page SEO of your website’s content must be customized for each page and post in particular, at the same time, the on-page SEO of the individual page must fit inside the grand SEO scheme of the whole website reinforcing the SEO of the whole site.

-A mistake when filling the meta data of individual pages is overlooking the conflicts that the SEO tweaks you apply to it create in relation with the SEO optimization of other pages on your website.
+A mistake when filling the metadata of individual pages is overlooking the conflicts that the SEO tweaks you apply to it create in relation to the SEO optimization of other pages on your website.

 Tertiary SEO Microcopy

 Take, as an example, website back-end plugins that add have fillable fields for Google’s rich snippets and or Facebook’s OpenGraph.
-One of these plugins may give the option to copy the page’s meta data verbatim to use as copy for those integrations.
-That is nice feature to have, but at the same time is not a one-size-fits-all solution.
+One of these plugins may give the option to copy the page’s metadata verbatim to use a copy for those integrations.
+That is a nice feature to have, but at the same time is not a one-size-fits-all solution.